Protein Cookies & Baked Sweets

 • Vegan dessert option when traveling

-• Split between two people: 210 cal each, 8g protein each, this is the sweet spot for these.
-Two people get a real-feeling dessert without the macro damage
+• Split between two people: 210 cal each, 8g protein each, this is the sweet spot the macros support.
+Two people get a real-feeling dessert without the full calorie load

-• The plant-protein note: by the second cookie, the pea/soy undertone was more noticeable.
+• The plant-protein note: buyers describe the pea/soy undertone as more noticeable on repeat eating.
 Not unpleasant, just a real undertone

 The Plant Protein Tradeoff